 - If you have not decided on what style of beard you want, then avoid trimming or shaping it for about a month.

-How To Grow A Beard for Black Men
+How To Grow A Full Beard for Black Men

 If you haven’t yet discovered how your facial hair grows when it’s left alone for a few weeks, now is obviously the time to do that.
 Check every day to notice the places where it’s patchy and where it grows well.
 These are good indicators for what beard style you should choose.